 In this section...

-The reasoning for creating the LGBTI+ Chaplaincy service at the diocese.
+The reasoning for creating the LGBTQIA+ Chaplaincy service at the diocese.

-Frequently asked questions for the diocese's LGBTI+ Chaplaincy service.
+Frequently asked questions for the diocese's LGBTQIA+ Chaplaincy service.

-Read the bios for each of the chaplains for the LGBTI+ chaplaincy, their gifts, and their availability.
+Read the bios for each of the chaplains for the LGBTQIA+ chaplaincy, their gifts, and their availability.